chris-hld/SAFpy/README.md

 By default, it assumes SAF in a subdirectory, which is obtained by `git submodule update --init --recursive `.
 You can simply adapt the variable `saf_path` in `safpy_build.py` if needed.
+There you also have access to change the performance library options.

 If in trouble you can have a look at the CI steps [here](https://github.com/chris-hld/SAFpy/blob/master/.github/workflows/python-safpy.yml).